jw3/mock-srpm/README.md

 ## Caching

-Actions caching of the Mock chroot, via the `root_cache` plugin, is enabled by default.
+Using actions/cache for the Mock chroot, via the `root_cache` plugin, is enabled by default.

 ## About Mock